capacitor-community/generic-oauth2/README.md

 This plugin should be as generic as possible so I don't want to include provider specific dependencies.

-Therefore I created a mechanism which let developers integrate custom SDK features in this plugin.
+Therefore, I created a mechanism which let developers integrate custom SDK features in this plugin.
 Simply configure a full qualified classname in the option property `android.customHandlerClass`.
 This class has to implement `com.byteowls.capacitor.oauth2.handler.OAuth2CustomHandler`.